mazenmahmoud79/Medical-Insurance-Cost-Prediction/README.md

 1. **Clone the Repository**: Start by cloning this repository to your local machine using `git clone`.

-2. **Install Dependencies**: Ensure you have the necessary Python packages installed.
-You can do this by running `pip install -r requirements.txt`.

-3. **Explore the Notebooks**: Dive into the Jupyter notebooks to see the code and analyses behind the predictions.
+2. **Explore the Notebooks**: Dive into the Jupyter notebooks to see the code and analyses behind the predictions.

 ## Contributing